MeLJes/starter-kit/README.md

     Including this mixin to any selector will add pseudo-element `::after` with css-property `clear: both` (and couple of others).

-      > :warning: Note, that if parent selector has `display: flex`, pseudo-element `::after` will take all of his physical space.
+      > :warning: Note, that if parent selector has `display: flex`, pseudo-element `::after` will take all of his physical space

 8. Remove placeholder on action **`@include placeholder-remove;`**